iv4xr-project/aplib/docs/manual/firstTutorial.md

 ```

-There is one more technical detail: an agent actually wants to have a strategy rather than an action.
-A 'strategy' is an instance of `nl.uu.cs.aplib.MainConcepts.Strategy`.
-Although conceptually a single action is also a strategy, technically we need to wrap it to become a `Strategy`.
+There is one more technical detail: an agent actually wants to have a tactic rather than an action.
+A 'tactic' is an instance of `nl.uu.cs.aplib.MainConcepts.Tactic`.
+Although conceptually a single action is also a Tactic, technically we need to wrap it to become a `tactic`.
 The method `lift()` will do that.
-So... here is the incantation to turn the previous lambda-expression to a `Strategy`:
+So... here is the incantation to turn the previous lambda-expression to a `Tactic`:

 ```java
 var guessing = action((SimpleState belief) -> actionstate_ -> {